 The Company records its costs under facility operating lease agreements as rent expense.
 Rent expense is recognized on a straight-line basis over the non-cancelable term of the operating lease.
-The difference between the actual amounts paid and amounts recorded as rent expense is recorded to deferred rent in the balance sheet.
+The difference between the actual amounts paid and amounts recorded as rent expense is recorded to deferred rent in the accompanying balance sheets.